BKSchatzki/prb-npc-service/README.md

 # PartyRoomBloom NPC Service API

-This is a server-hosted version of the API that serves NPCs for PartyRoomBloom.
+This is a server-hosted version of the API that serves NPCs for [PartyRoomBloom](https://www.partyroombloom.com).
 Its purpose is to allow creation of random NPCs on the fly when running social storytelling sessions.
+This API is public and can be accessed at <https://prb-npc-service.onrender.com>.

+It is likely that this API will be deprecated in the future, as the logic gets folded into the main PartyRoomBloom repo at <https://github.com/BKSchatzki/partyroombloom>.

 ## Current Status